WrenMcQueary/WrenMcQueary.github.io/about.md

 ### My goals

-I'm a public interest technologist, ML technologist, data scientist, and backend software engineer currently working a 10-week fellowship at the U.S. Census Bureau.
-I'm looking to continue my involvement in public interest technology after I finish my fellowship in October 2023.
+I'm a public interest technologist, ML technologist, data scientist, and backend software engineer currently working as a Data Science Fellow at the U.S. Census Bureau.
+I'm looking to continue my involvement in public interest technology after I complete my fellowship.

 Read below to see how my research and academic experiences have positioned me to succeed in public interest tech and motivated me to pursue social equity.